1 College and Main

 When a student contacts the Financial Aid Office indicating he/she will be attending another school as a transient student and is requesting assistance to pay for required classes not offered by Capital, the Financial Aid Office may generate a Consortium Agreement with the school the student plans to attend, IF the student meets eligibility criteria.
 Further information is available in the Financial Aid Office.

 If a student meets Consortium Agreement criteria, the following information must be provided to the Financial Aid Office before processing can begin:

 - Copy of an approved Transient Form from the Registrar’s Office, and

-- Students must make arrangements with the other school to pay billed expenses by their appropriate deadlines and must anticipate that aid will be delivered on a delayed basis due to additional processing required to complete the Consortium Agreement.
+- Copy of the student’s registration from the school the student is planning to attend as well as the name and address of the Consortium Coordinator at this school.
+Students must make arrangements with the other school to pay billed expenses by their appropriate deadlines and must anticipate that aid will be delivered on a delayed basis due to additional processing required to complete the Consortium Agreement.

-The Adult and Continuing Education program is approved for veterans’ benefits under several programs.
-Students should contact their local VA office or visit Capital’s website at Veterans.
+The Adult & Continuing Education program is approved for veterans benefits under several programs.
+Students should contact their local VA office.

 Ohio College Opportunity Grant (OCOG)

 This grant is designed to help Ohio residents enrolled for undergraduate study in Ohio colleges and universities.
 Students use the FAFSA to apply for the OCOG.